ADALabUCSD/research-blog/_posts/2021-08-01-cerebro-ds.markdown

 *This post is about our project Cerebro and paper: Distributed Deep Learning on Data Systems: A Comparative Analysis of Approaches.
 Please check the home page at [here](https://adalabucsd.github.io/cerebro.html).*

 For decades, data systems have been central to data analytics, and there have been enormous efforts to integrate machine learning into DBMS.
 This paradigm of "In-DBMS ML" (or "In-data system ML") has waxed and waned over the last 20 years.
 In the past decade, there has been this revolution of deep learning, and it's been so popular and widely adopted.
 In this context, the increasingly asked question is how we can enable seamless support for deep learning over DB-resident data.
-# Why not just export and go
+# Why not just export and go?
 Why do we care about this topic?
 Why don't we just export the data to a data lake and run machine learning there?

 First, because in-DBMS ML provides a familiar SQL interface to the DB users and business analysts.
 Second is the ease of provenance; this has always been important but recently got a renewed urgency due to regulations such as GDPR and CCPA, and DBMS already provides good support for governance and provenance.
 Last but not least is the mature distributed execution engine that a DBMS offers; we heard that SOTA deep learning tools are often criticized for being difficult to set up; DBMSes have the potential here to bridge the gap.